SomeBadDecisions/Data_engineering/pyspark-hadoop-datalake/README.md

 In this project were developed:

-- Data Lake with 4 layers (raw, ODS, Snadbox and data mart)
+- Data Lake with 4 layers (raw, ODS, sandbox and data mart)
 - 3 pyspark jobs for data marts creation
 - DAG as a daily update tool